-What does the Bible say about euthanasia and/or having a living will?
+What does the Bible say about euthanasia / assisted suicide?